Vladimir-Moskov/InterviewPyFlaskRESTFullJSON/README.md

 ##Interview for Python Developer (Data) position in Revolut (Berlin/London)

-*Please see task details in file "Revolut - Python Engineer Data Challenge.pdf" (or .txt)
+*Please see task details in file "Python Engineer Data Challenge.pdf" (or .txt)

 # Here is solution